Abbott Laboratories (NYSE:ABT) Updates FY 2022 Earnings Guidance

-Abbott Laboratories (NYSE:ABT – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $5.17-$5.23 for the period, compared to the consensus estimate of $5.05.
+Abbott Laboratories (NYSE:ABT – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $5.17-$5.23 for the period, compared to the consensus earnings per share estimate of $5.05.
 The company issued revenue guidance of -.
 Abbott Laboratories also updated its Q4 2022 guidance to $0.86-$0.92 EPS.

 Abbott Laboratories Dividend Announcement

-In other Abbott Laboratories news, CEO Robert B. Ford sold 102,425 shares of the business’s stock in a transaction dated Thursday, August 25th.
+In related news, CEO Robert B. Ford sold 102,425 shares of the stock in a transaction on Thursday, August 25th.
+The stock was sold at an average price of $105.10, for a total value of $10,764,867.50.
+Following the completion of the transaction, the chief executive officer now directly owns 142,071 shares of the company’s stock, valued at approximately $14,931,662.10.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+In other news, CEO Robert B. Ford sold 102,425 shares of the stock in a transaction on Thursday, August 25th.
 The stock was sold at an average price of $105.10, for a total transaction of $10,764,867.50.
-Following the completion of the sale, the chief executive officer now owns 142,071 shares of the company’s stock, valued at $14,931,662.10.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, CEO Robert B. Ford sold 102,425 shares of the company’s stock in a transaction dated Thursday, August 25th.
-The stock was sold at an average price of $105.10, for a total value of $10,764,867.50.
-Following the completion of the transaction, the chief executive officer now owns 142,071 shares of the company’s stock, valued at $14,931,662.10.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Joseph J. Manning sold 26,898 shares of the company’s stock in a transaction dated Thursday, August 25th.
-The stock was sold at an average price of $105.03, for a total value of $2,825,096.94.
-Following the completion of the transaction, the executive vice president now directly owns 53,245 shares of the company’s stock, valued at approximately $5,592,322.35.
+Following the completion of the transaction, the chief executive officer now directly owns 142,071 shares in the company, valued at approximately $14,931,662.10.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Daniel J. Starks sold 50,000 shares of the firm’s stock in a transaction dated Thursday, October 27th.
+The shares were sold at an average price of $97.46, for a total value of $4,873,000.00.
+Following the transaction, the director now owns 6,873,500 shares of the company’s stock, valued at $669,891,310.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 202,331 shares of company stock valued at $20,924,820.
-Company insiders own 0.52% of the company’s stock.
+In the last 90 days, insiders have sold 202,331 shares of company stock worth $20,924,820.
+Corporate insiders own 0.52% of the company’s stock.

 About Abbott Laboratories